 A hovercraft will slightly touch the surface of water or land it moves itself along.
 It rides on an air cushion of sorts.

 Hovercrafts are used for various different purposes, for everyday recreational use as well as for commercial and military reasons.
 For example, many people use hovercraft for surveys, dive rescue and recoveries, cross-terrain transport, swamp, and ice rescue, heavy equipment transfer, oil cleaning, bird rescue and more besides.
 Many people use hovercraft to get the thrill of flying without needing to take up any kind of formal license.
 It’s a really safe way to travel!

 Hovercraft have only really been around since the 1950s thanks to the innovator Sir Christopher Cockerell.
 However, the ideas and concepts behind hovercraft travel have actually been in motion since the 1870s.
 Thankfully, technology had progressed enough by the 1950s for Cockerell to perfect the ideas initially drafted by Sir John Thornycroft.

 Hovercraft can move quicker than you might think – despite how bulky and unwieldy some of them might look!

 Generally, you can expect hovercraft to hit speeds of around 56 kilometers per hour, however, general max speed for lighter, more contemporary systems might reach up to 112 km/h.

 There is a separate record for the fastest hovercraft, and that belongs to Bob Windt.
 He claimed the accolade in 1995, sailing his own DiscoverHover One machine down Portugal’s Rio Douro.
 He achieved a blistering speed of 137 km/h on water – that’s truly eye-watering.

 Other parts of the hovercraft include the hull and the skirt.
 A hovercraft hull is made from toughened material such as fibreglass or aluminium, whereas the skirt is made from a looser material built and coated to interact with water.

 Hovercraft tend to be extremely bulky, which is why it’s all the more impressive that they can glide as smoothly as they do!
-You’ll find that some hovercraft can weigh in at up to 200lbs for recreational use, whereas military models drift into the tonnes.
+You’ll find that some hovercraft can weigh in at up to 200lbs for recreational use, whereas military models drift into the tons.